LostSyndicate/engine_project/README.md

 See ```Graphics/Model.h``` or ```Graphics/Mesh.h```.

-- In the future, you will be able to use ``Graphics/GraphicsRenderer.h```.
+- In the future, you will be able to use ```Graphics/GraphicsRenderer.h```.
 This system would allow you to add some component to render, and handle all rendering aspects automatically.

+To render text and most 2D shapes use ```UI/UICanvas.h```

 # TODO